-Celebrations are when it becomes the most clear how much our life has changed during the pandemic.
-So many things you would normally do to mark an occasion like a birthday are now off limits.
-Parties, Movie theaters, pools, water parks and other places you might go another year aren’t open.
-So what do you do?
+Celebrations, especially a birthday party, are when it becomes the most clear how much our life has changed during the pandemic.
+So many things you would normally do to mark an occasion like a birthday are now off-limits.
+Large scale parties are prohibited at home and at various venues.
+So what do you do now to celebrate special occasions?

 Take a Hike!